Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 Who wouldn’t want this printed and placed on their front stoop?
 See the original by Capturing Reality here.

-Obviously, lots of video games take place in 3d worlds.
+Obviously, many video games take place in 3D worlds.
 Grand Theft Auto, for example, is an entire metropolitan area full of streets, houses, mountains, and everything in between.
 It doesn’t quite look like real life yet, but it’s getting closer and closer.

 Imagine this in Grand Theft Auto.
 See the original 3D model here.
 Image credit: Jeffrey Martin

 More and more often, what you see in a movie never existed in real life, and the actors may or may not even see the virtual objects they’re sharing the frame with on their virtual sets.
-In fact, the production of video games and movies are starting to merge into something very similar (more on this later).
-VFX studios are also huge users of photogrammetry to gather environmental data and accurate recovery of the camera track.
+In fact, the production of video games and movies is starting to merge into something very similar (more on this later).
+VFX studios are also huge users of photogrammetry to gather environmental data and accurately recover the camera track.

-Check out this video too.
-The owner won’t allow it to be played on other sites, but it’s worth 19 minutes if you’ve got it.
+Check out this video too!
+It’s worth 19 minutes if you’ve got it.

 Not only Google Maps, Apple Maps, and most other mapping companies are driving and flying all over the world to make a 3d model of the whole planet.
 Hundreds of smaller companies are doing this as well, for the purposes of straight mapping as well as infrastructure inspection, mobile mapping surveying, and so on.

-Here’s the thing though: in all of these cases, displaying a 3D scan is not easy.
+Here’s the thing, though: in all of these cases, displaying a 3D scan is not easy.
 This part of the toolchain is still difficult.
-It requires training and knowledge and practice.
+It requires training, knowledge, and practice.
 It’s possible to make a 3d model without really knowing anything about how the process works, but the result will be a model that’s made of 50 million triangles and 10 gigabytes in size, which is too complex to show to anyone.

 Shakeup in the Photogrammetry Industry